 The biggest reason for these massive losses are the large amounts of money in licensing fees those services have to pay to rights holders, primarily record labels, in order to stream copyrighted songs.
 Spotify has spent nearly $10 billion in licensing since 2006, while concurrently incurring $2.9 billion in losses over the same time period.
 In March 2017, Pandora — known best for its radio-style streaming tier — launched its first on-demand subscription streaming service, Pandora Premium, and has also had trouble turning a profit.

 Elizabeth Moody, Pandora’s vice president of global content licensing, has been navigating the changing music landscape for more than a decade while working at a litany of streaming services such as YouTube, Myspace Music, BitTorrent, Kazaa, Rdio, MOG, and Imeem.
-Digital Trends spoke with Moody about what needs to change in order for music streaming services to become profitable, if
+Digital Trends spoke with Moody about what needs to change in order for music

 At last year’s NY:LON Connect conference, you said subscription streaming still hasn’t hit the mainstream yet, as the age demographic still skews younger.
 Do you think that means there’s going to be more growth in the next few years?
 How far do you think we are from “mainstream” acceptance?